Asparagus Densiflorus Meyers (Feather Asparagus)

 Need help?
 Contact our team at hello@verdeia.eu or via chat.

-The Asparagus Densiflorus 'Meyers', also called Plume Asparagus or Fox Tail, is a perennial plant native to South Africa.
+The Asparagus Densiflorus 'Meyers', also called Feather Asparagus or Fox Tail, is a perennial plant native to South Africa.
 Its upright cylindrical stems, densely covered with fine light green needles, create a unique compact and bushy plume effect in the Asparagus family — both graphic and airy.

 It can produce small fragrant white flowers followed by decorative red berries — but beware: these berries are toxic.
 Note: the entire plant is toxic if ingested by animals.

-Which Asparagus variety should you choose?
+Which Asparagus variety to choose?

-The three Asparagus varieties in our catalog have radically different habits — the choice depends on the desired effect:
+The three Asparagus in our catalog have radically different habits — the choice depends on the desired effect:

 - Asparagus Densiflorus 'Meyers' (this plant) — compact upright plume-like stems, 2 sizes available.
 The most structured and bushy.